Chinese tea culture: The arts and tea

 Dispersing a lifetime's troubles through my pores.

 The fifth bowl cleansed ev'ry atom of my being.

 The sixth has made me kin to the Immortals.

 The seventh is the utmost I can drinkThis poem was a thank you note from Yu espousing the virtues of tea after receiving it as a gift.
 Giving gifts of tea was a common practice at this time and usually was reciprocated with a note and high-quality tea given in return.
 Often artists would send a poem along with the gift of tea, and the recipient would send another poem with a return gift of tea.
 From the gifts the term 'benevolent tea'(huicha) was coined.

-Writing poetry was extremely popular during the Tang and Song Dynasties and was considered a requirement to be among this group of scholarly men.
-According to Hinsch, "... readers today can still enjoy more than forty-eight thousand surviving poems written by two thousand poets from the Tang Dynasty alone.
+Writing poetry was extremely popular during the Tang and Song dynasties and was considered a requirement to be among this group of scholarly men.
+According to Hinsch, "... readers today can still enjoy more than forty-eight thousand surviving poems written by two thousand poets from the Tang dynasty alone...
 Song writers continued to use tea as a stock poetic theme, and some of the greatest literary figures of that era, such as Su Shi, wrote enthusiastically and repeatedly about tea."

 Calligraphy is another art form that was very popular among the artisans of the Tang and Song, in which they integrated tea culture.
 Some of the calligraphy considered masterpieces of this era are centered around tea.
 For example, a casual note from Su Shi to a friend inviting him to tea housed at the National Palace Museum in Beijing, is considered an artistic treasure because of its beauty.

 Tea drinking customs

-Tea customs vary amongst different groups of people, regions, lifestyles, and religions.
-“Chinese tea arts include Confucianism tea, Taoism tea, Buddhism tea, and vulgar tea (俗茶) 'tea of the public,' which conform to the corresponding religious morals and behavior standards.”
+Tea customs vary among different groups of people, regions, lifestyles, and religions.
+"Chinese tea arts include Confucianism tea, Taoism tea, Buddhism tea, and vulgar tea (俗茶) 'tea of the public', which conform to the corresponding religious morals and behavior standards."
 Drinking tea for the Taoists represents how the body and soul are regarded as one and improving oneself through self-cultivation; tea helps the Buddhist understand the meaning of Zen; while the Confucians believe tea and drinking tea are used for hospitality representing their humanistic views.

 China's national minority cultures have their own tea customs.
 In the words of Li Xiousong, "The Tibetans put tea before food."
 A gift of brick tea is considered the most valuable gift.
 They give butter tea to the most distinguished guests, salt tea to regular guests, and plain tea to people of Han nationality.
 Mongolian herdsmen drink milk tea.
 When a guest visits, they are invited in and presented with a cup of tea from the host, prepared by the hostess.
 Not accepting the tea would be considered extremely rude and offensive.

-There are several special circumstances in which tea is prepared and consumed in Chinese culture, and is preserved completely in Mainland China and Taiwan.
+There are several special circumstances in which tea is prepared and consumed in Chinese culture, and is preserved completely in mainland China and Taiwan.